junjiemars/nore/README.md

 Story
 =======

-Q: Why we need another C build system?
+Why we need another C build system?

-A: Frequently, I want to know how things works in machine level, so I need to try something in C on popular platforms, but sadly, there are no handy weapons to do that.
+Frequently, I want to know how things works in machine level, so I need to try something in C on popular platforms, but sadly, there are no handy weapons to do that.